Graduate Grade Point Average (GPA)

-The graduate GPA includes all graduate credits taken once the student has been accepted as a degree-seeking graduate student.
-This includes all graduate credits taken as a post-baccalaureate student, even before official admission to a graduate program, when those credits are used to fulfill degree requirements.
+The Graduate Program GPA includes all graduate credits taken in a program of study once the student has been accepted as a degree-seeking graduate student.
+This includes all graduate credits, even before official admission to a graduate program, when those credits are used to fulfill degree requirements.

 To view the University's official policy, click here.